This kale Caesar salad is one salad you won’t want to stop eating! It’s topped with a creamy homemade Caesar dressing and crunchy cornbread croutons.

 - 1 teaspoon prepared horseradish

-- 2 teaspoons Worcestershire sauce
+- 2 teaspoons Worcestershire sauce (or this substitute)

 - 2 anchovies, or 1 teaspoon anchovy paste (optional)

 - ¼ cup freshly squeezed lemon juice

 For the salad

 - For the dressing, in a food processor or blender, add the garlic (chopped into a few pieces), olive oil, mayonnaise, horseradish, Worcestershire, anchovies, salt, pepper, and lemon juice.
 Give it a whirl until smooth.
 Keep in the refrigerator until ready to use.